 Love bombers will seek out a target that has lower self-confidence or received less attention in childhood.
 This target will be more susceptible to the laser-like attention of the love bomber as it is something that they have not experienced before and of which can give an addictive like quality.

-Another factor is that the target did something which wounded the love bombers fragile ego, or made them fear that they where not in control.
+Another factor, is that the target did something which wounded the love bombers fragile ego, or made them fear that they were not in control.

 The key to understanding how love bombing differs from romantic courtship is to look at what happens next, after two people are officially a “couple.”
 If extravagant displays of affection continue indefinitely, if actions match words, and there is no devaluation phase, then it’s probably not love bombing.
 That much attention might get annoying after a while, but it’s not unhealthy in and of itself.
 On the other hand, if there’s an abrupt shift in the type of attention, from affectionate and loving to controlling and angry, with the pursuing partner making unreasonable demands, that’s a red flag.This is classic psychological conditioning at play here.
 Just as the love bombing is the positive reinforcement (you do what I want, and I’ll shower you with love), the devaluation is the negative consequence (you did something wrong, so I’m punishing you). - The Danger Of Manipulative Love-Bombing In A Relationship, Dale Archer, Psychology Today